AlSabriBhuiyan0/Carbon-credit-stock-crypto-tracker/frontend/README.md

-# 🚀 Frontend Setup Guide - Carbon Credit & Stock Tracker
+# 🚀 Frontend Setup Guide - Carbon credit tracker and stock,crypto asset prediction platform

 ## 📋 **Overview**
-This is the React frontend for the Carbon Credit & Stock Tracker application.
+This is the React frontend for the Carbon credit tracker and stock,crypto asset prediction platform application.
 It provides a comprehensive dashboard with real-time data visualization, AI forecasting, portfolio management, and role-based access control.

 ## 🎯 **Current Status: PRODUCTION READY** ✅